MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/asp-net-core.md

     var app = builder.Build();
     ```

-1. Add the connection string.
-This can be done in three ways:
+1. Add the connection string, which can be done in three ways:

     * **(Recommended)** Set the connection string in configuration.